 There are cycle parking stands both in front of the museum in Market Square and behind the museum in New Street.
 Please dismount your bike when you enter the pedestrian area.

-There are NO public toilets or baby changing facilities available on site.
+Toilets: There are NO public toilets or baby changing facilities available on site.
 The closest public toilets are located in the Marketgate Shopping Centre.
+These include an accessible toilet requiring a RADAR key.
+Keys are available for sale in the museum shop.

 Sensory backpacks: available to borrow for free from the front desk.
 Ideal for children and young people on the autism spectrum, the backpacks include ear protectors, communication cards, fiddle toys and more.